Hopp-Murithi/portfolio/README.md

 # Personal website project
-## This is a portfolio website project bootstrapped using  create-app and crafted with NextJs,tailwindCss and framer-otion library
+- This is a portfolio website project bootstrapped using  create-app and crafted with NextJs and tailwindCss
-# Work in progress